dret/hyperpedia/concepts.md

 [HTML](formats/HTML.md) and similar markup-based languages sometimes use element or attribute names (as opposed to values) to represent link relation types.
 While this has the advantage of creating easily readable markup, one side-effect is that the link relation types become hardcoded into the language's schema (one example is HTML's `img` element, which hardcodes the fact that a linked resource is an image that should be transcluded).
 This means that the set of supported link relation types is predefined and not extensible without changing the language itself.

 Link relation information is affected by _directionality_.
-If a link format has notions of representing "forward" and "backward" links, then the link relation type must be annotated in a way that identifies the direction it applies to, because most link relation types do not represent symmetric relationships between linked resources.
+If a link format has the notion of representing "forward" and "backward" links, then the link relation type must be annotated in a way that identifies the direction it applies to, because most link relation types do not represent symmetric relationships between linked resources.

 ## Human-Readable Label(s)